arnon-1/fourier_upsampling/README.md

-# Fourier Upsampling Toolkit
+# Fourier Upsampling methods

 A small collection of upsampling utilities that lean on Fourier analysis.
 I wrote some of them for other projects and decided that it might be useful to share them.

 The repository deals with localised upsampling: evaluating a dense slice of a coarsely sampled 1D signal without the need for zero-padding or reconstructing the entire high-resolution grid.
-This is similar to FFT with zero padding (Dirichlet kernel interpolation), but implemented more efficiently using the [CZT](https://en.wikipedia.org/wiki/Chirp_Z-transform).
+This is similar to FFT with zero padding (Dirichlet kernel interpolation), but implemented more efficiently using the [CZT](https://ccrma.stanford.edu/~jos/st/Bluestein_s_FFT_Algorithm.html).

 Several boundary conditions are supported, including periodic, reflective (DCT), and “free” boundaries.
 For general upscaling tasks without specific boundary assumptions, `dct_upscale_with_boundaries` is usually the most convenient choice.